28 Famous Landmarks in Thailand to Visit

 Construction began in 1981; however, it is not yet complete!
 It is predicted that the structure will not be fully completed until at least 2025.
 Even though the museum has not yet been completed, it is open to the public and is an interesting place to see if you're in the area.

-☂️ Explore Sanctuary of Truth Museum with a tour
+☂️ Visit the Sanctuary of Truth Museum with an experience

 Wat Arun